richsalz/ietf-rsalz-rfc2418bis/draft-ietf-rsalz-rfc2418bis.md

   of the workload.

-Document development
+Document development:
 : Working groups produce documents and documents need authors.
-The Chair must make sure that authors of WG documents incorporate changes as agreed to by the WG (see section 6.3).
+The Chair must make sure that authors of WG documents incorporate changes as agreed to by the WG (see {#doc-editor}).

-Document publication
+Document publication:
-: The Chair and/or Document Editor will work with the RFC Editor to ensure document conformance with RFC publication requirements {{RFC2223}} and to coordinate any editorial changes suggested by the RFC
+: The Chair and/or Document Editor will work with the RFC Production Center to ensure document conformance with RFC publication requirements {{RPCSTYLE}} and to coordinate any editorial changes suggested by the RFC
   Editor.
 A particular concern is that all participants are working from the same version of a document at the same time.

-Document implementations
+Document implementations:
-: Under the procedures described in [1], the Chair is responsible for documenting the specific implementations which qualify the specification for Draft or Internet Standard status along with documentation about testing of the interoperation of these
+: Under the procedures described in {{PROCESS}}, the Chair is responsible for documenting the specific implementations which qualify the specification for Draft or Internet Standard status along with documentation about testing of the interoperation of these